isomerpages/nlb-biblioasia/_jan-to-mar-2013/Digging Bidadari’s Past: From Palace to First Muslim State Cemetery.md

 Sultan Abu Bakar of Johor acquired the two estates of Bidadari and Tyersall from Napier and Simons respectively.
 Several newspaper reports from this period reveal that the sultan was a personal friend of both Simons and Napier; hence purchasing the estates was not out of the question.
 Tyersall became the palace of Sultana Fatimah, and was Sultan Abu Bakar’s official residence in Singapore when he became Sultan of Johor in 1885.

-Bidadari was the home of the Sultan’s second consort Cecilia Catherina Lange (1848–1939), a half-Danish, half-Chinese woman who was the daughter of Mad Johansen Lange, a well-known Danish merchant in Bali.
+Bidadari was the home of the Sultan’s second consort Cecilia Catherina Lange (1848–1939), a half-Danish, half-Chinese woman who was the daughter of Mads Johansen Lange, a well-known Danish merchant in Bali.
 Her mother, Teh Sang Nio, was one of two wives Lange had during his 17 years in Bali.
 Teh survived Lange and inherited a comfortable home in Banyuwangi, Java.[^16]

 Cecilia remained abroad after her father’s death, and returned to Bali in 1859 to visit his grave.
 She lived with a family friend for a time in India, England, France and then back East.
 When she returned to Singapore, she attended school in a convent and met Abu Bakar.
 Upon her conversion to Islam and marriage to Abu Bakar, she was known by the title and Muslim name Enche’ Besar Zubaidah binte Abdullah.
 She was 20 years at the time.
 She bore him two children: a daughter, Mariam, who later became the first wife of the Sultan of Pahang, and a son, Ibrahim, who succeeded his father upon his death in 1895 and ruled Johor as Sultan Ibrahim.[^17] It was established that Mariam and Ibrahim were born in the Bidadari estate in 1871 and 1873 respectively.